MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/elastic-tables.md

 With session tokens, all the read operations performed within the same logical session context will return the most recent write made within that logical session.
 In other words, reads are guaranteed to honor the *read-your-writes*, and *write-follows-reads* guarantees within a logical session.
 If a different logical session performs a write operation, other logical sessions may not see those changes immediately.

-You will find session token as `x-ms-session-token` header in response of all write operations.

-When calling a retrieve API, you can use `MSCRM.SessionToken` header to pass corresponding `x-ms-session-token` to retrieve the most up-to-date row.
+You will find session token as a `x-ms-session-token` value in the response of all write operations.
+You need to include this value when you retrieve data to retrieve the most up-to-date row.

+- With the SDK, use the `SessionToken` optional parameter.
+- With Web API, use the `MSCRM.SessionToken` request header

 If you retrieve a record without a session token, the changes applied recently may not be applied, but will eventually be returned in subsequent requests.

 More information: [Work with Session token](use-elastic-tables.md#work-with-session-token)

 ## Transactional behavior

 Elastic tables do not support multi-record transactions.
-This means that for a single request execution, multiple write operation happening in same or different synchronous plugin stages are not transactional with each other.
+This means that for a single request execution, multiple write operations happening in same or different synchronous plugin stages are not transactional with each other.

 For example, if you have a synchronous plug-in step registered on the `PostOperation` stage of the `Create` message on an elastic table, any error in your plug-in will not roll back the created record in Dataverse.
 You should always avoid intentionally cancelling any operation by throwing a [InvalidPluginExecutionException](xref:Microsoft.Xrm.Sdk.InvalidPluginExecutionException) in the `PreOperation` or `PostOperation` synchronous stages.
 If the error is thrown after the `Main` operation, the request will return an error, but the data operation will succeed.
 If any write operations are started in the `PreOperation` stage, they will also succeed.

 However, you should always apply validation rules in a plug-in registered for the `PreValidation` synchronous stage.
 This is the purpose of this stage.
 Even with elastic tables, the request will return an error and the data operation will not begin.
 More information: [Event execution pipeline](event-framework.md#event-execution-pipeline)

 Elastic tables also do not support grouping requests in a single database transaction using the SDK [ExecuteTransactionRequest](xref:Microsoft.Xrm.Sdk.Messages.ExecuteTransactionRequest) class or in a Web API `$batch` operation change set.
+Currently, these operations succeed but are not atomic.
+In the future, an error will thrown.

 More information:

 - [Execute messages in a single database transaction](org-service/use-executetransaction.md)
 - [Change sets](webapi/execute-batch-operations-using-web-api.md#change-sets)